lucasmllr/classify_language/README.md

 ### LSTM

-A single LSTM layer receives as input one-hot-vectors of character sequences.
+Two stacked LSTM layer receives as input one-hot-vectors of character sequences.
-A fully connected layer then produces an estimate from either the mean of all hidden states or the last hidden state only.
+Two connected layers then produce an estimate from either the mean of all hidden states or the last hidden state only.

+### Attention

+This architecture is inspired by the Transformer (https://arxiv.org/abs/1706.03762).
+It consists of a multi-head attention layer followed by two fully conntected layers.
+However, rather than producing a sequential output with the same length as the input, the fully connected layers pool the input to compute a classification output.

 ### BOW